lannes/Flutter-AdaptiveCards/README.md

 1. VSCode told me to enable `Developer Mode` in **Windows** settings in order to run the examples.
 Is that for the Windows app or the Web app?

 ## Open TODO items
-* Date Picker is busted and hardcoded to Cupertino while Time picker is Material default
+* Date Picker is busted sometimes in the web app and hardcoded to Cupertino while Time picker is Material default
 * Add template and data json merge support
 * Data merge changes - possibly related to template
   * `InitData` / `InitInput` should be rethought or replaced with templates